 It began on February 13, the day BEFORE Valentines!
 How messed up is that?
-What if you wanted to give up champagne and chocolates for Lent?!
+What if you were planning to give up champagne and chocolates for Lent?
+The day before Valentines?

 It's just too much!

 I don't know about you but this year I don't have the heart to go through Lent anyhow.
-And to make matters worse, Pope Benedict has announced he's going to bail.
-So he won't even be around during the whole blessed event!
+And to make matters worse Pope Benedict has announced he's going to bail and a new Pope has to be elected.
+So he won't even be around during the whole blessed event.

 Have been toying with the idea of giving up Lent for Lent.
 It's a technicality, of course, but follows the letter if not the spirit of the law.
 Do you think that would work, or is it a sure-fire way to spend a little time in Purgatory?

 If you are doing Lent this year, remember it's only six days a week.
 In fact last year I brought this up in an essay entitled "The Truth About Lent".
-(On Sundays we can party down and briefly get back to business.
-Ha!)
+On Sundays we can party down and briefly get back to business.

-To all my Protestant readers, I know you don't understand this, or have to deal with Lent at all.
-But you're still obliged to get done up in your Eastern bonnets and go to church on Easter Sunday, the last day of Lent.
-Right?
+To my Protestant readers, I know you don't understand this or have to deal with Lent at all.
+But you're still obliged to get done up in your Eastern bonnets and go to church on Easter Sunday, the last day of Lent, right?
 So we're all in this mess together.

-Just wanted to drop in and see if anyone's doing Lent this year.
-And good luck to you if you are!
-(I myself am reeling from guilt at not participating.
-Might have been easier to just shut up and participate.
-Ha!)
+Just wanted to drop in and see if anyone's doing Lent this year or not.
+I'm reeling from guilt at not participating, but there's always next year.